NAME

 array.

-If the method has no body and is given simply as a name, this declares a required method for a role.
-Such a method must be provided by any class that implements the role.
-It will be a compiletime error to combine the role with a class that does not provide this.
+If the method has no body and is given simply as a name, this declares a required method for a role or abstract class.
+Such a method must be provided by any class that wishes to be non-abstract.
+It will be a compiletime error to apply the role to a class, or derive from an abstract class, that does not provide this.

 The signatures